telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListPagingManager.md

 ## Properties

-###  DataSourceCount `Int32`
+###  AllowPaging `Boolean`

-Gets an integer value which indicates the total number of items in the resolved datasource of the control.
+Gets a boolean value which indicates whether paging is allowed in the RadTreeList control.

 ###  Count `Int32`